 How much will a custom-manufactured component ultimately cost to produce?
 The answer depends on several factors.
 These unique parts are defined by engineering drawings, which are used by the design engineer to communicate all of a part’s characteristics to the manufacturer so that it can be consistently produced.
 The drawing contains numerical dimensions that define the size and location of every feature of the part.
-The drawing also communicates other important attributes, including the material, surface finishes, fabrication methods and other industrial processes necessary to create the part.
+It also communicates other important attributes, including the material, surface finishes, fabrication methods and other industrial processes necessary to create the part.
 All of these variables contribute to the bottom line of total overall production cost.

 Arguably, one of the most important requirements a drawing also defines is the tolerance of each dimension.
 The tolerance defines the acceptable amount of deviation from the dimension’s nominal value.
 The “allowable tolerance” window can have a dramatic effect on the manufacturing method and total cost of producing the part.
 As a general rule, the smaller the allowable deviation, the larger the amount of money it takes to manufacture.
 This phenomenon is due to the fact that extremely precise dimensions are more difficult to achieve and increase the chance of rejection, rework and scrap.

 Also, a “tight tolerance” could require the manufacturer to use much more expensive production methods, machine tools, inspection devices and a significantly greater amount of total processing time.
 This can add up to a significant amount of money if applied to hundreds of dimensions on the hundreds of custom parts that make up an entire machine.
 If the machine will be duplicated hundreds of times, the cost increases are exponential.